-To fill in any gaps and keep your brows looking defined, try Anastasia Beverly Hills Brow Wiz (*) with shaping tool.
-Alternatively, for a more pigmented formula and extra drama, opt for Charlotte Tilbury’s famous Brow Lift (*).
+To fill in any gaps and keep your brows looking defined, try the Anastasia Beverly Hills Brow Wiz* with a built-in shaping tool.
+Alternatively, for a more pigmented formula and extra drama, opt for Charlotte Tilbury’s famous Brow Lift*.

 If you’re vacationing in the heat, not every day needs to be a foundation day.

-Likewise, bronzer isn’t strictly necessary for every single day of your trip, but we still think it’s one of the undisputed beauty essentials for travel.
+Bronzer isn’t strictly necessary for every single day of your trip, but I still think it’s one of the undisputed beauty essentials for travel.

 A good blush can both add a natural flush to your cheeks and help give tired skin instant lift and colour after a long day of travelling.
 In other words, it’s an absolute must for long-haul sun-seekers.

-For a blush that handily doubles up as a highlighter, choose Charlotte Tilbury Beauty Light Wand (*).
+For a blush that handily doubles up as a highlighter, choose Charlotte Tilbury’s Beauty Light Wand*.
 It sells out super quickly though, so keep an eye out for restocking dates to avoid missing out.

 28. Liquid Eyeliner

-Spoiler alert: we can’t resist a good flick on the old eyes for smart-casual occasions, whether we’re in Scarborough or Santorini.
+Spoiler alert: I can’t resist a good flick on the old eyes for smart-casual occasions, whether we’re in Scarborough or Santorini.

-Any good eyeliner will do, but we can’t get enough of Rimmel Exaggerate Black Liquid Eyeliner (*).
-In fact, we’ve been rocking it since our teenage years.
+Any good eyeliner will do, but I can’t get enough of Rimmel’s Exaggerate Black Liquid Eyeliner*.
+In fact, I’ve been rocking it since my teenage years.
 (Anyone else?)

 Highlighter can look super pretty as part of your evening vacation makeup.
-If you have the suitcase space to spare, be sure to buy a bottle of Benefit High Beam (*) in time for take-off.
+If you have the suitcase space to spare, be sure to buy a bottle of Benefit’s High Beam* in time for take-off.

 Apply to your temples, top of your cheekbones, Cupid’s bow, your inner eyes and the end of your nose for a makeup look that truly pops.